 Turks and Caicos is home to the world’s first and only commercial conch farm.
-Although it’s a delicacy in most places, conch is readily available and pretty much any menu in Turks and Caicos thanks to the Caicos Conch Farm.
+Although it’s a delicacy in most places, conch is readily available on pretty much any menu in Turks and Caicos, thanks to the Caicos Conch Farm.

 Conch Metamorphosis through 5 months.
-They’re doing their best to help the environment and use Turk’s Head Beer’s recycled hops and barley to feed the conch at the earliest stages.
+They do their best to help the environment and use Turk’s Head Beer’s recycled hops and barley to feed the conch at the earliest stages.

 Conch Shell Growth 6 Months to 2 Years:

-This is at 4 years of age (7-8”) when they are harvested.
+This is at four years of age (7-8”) when they are harvested.
 It’s illegal to harvest them at this age anywhere else, but since they are the only commercial farm, they are allowed to harvest them at this time.
-When we asked why they harvest at 4 years, they said it’s when the conch are most tender.
+When we asked why they harvest at four years, they said it’s when the conch is most tender.

 After the presentation, the tour guide takes you to see the different areas of the farm.
-You get a chance to see and pick up young conch that they keep in trays.
+You get to see and pick up young conch that they keep in trays.

-5000 conch are put in each of these offshore pens from 6 cm in size to approximately 1 year old.
-The juvenile conch live in a natural sandy habitat and feed on the algal substrate which is supplemented with conch feed.
-The pens are designed to exclude predators such as stingray, porcupine fish, and turtles.
-There are a total of 200 pens which hold an inventory of 1 million conch.
+5000 conch are put in each of these offshore pens from 6 cm in size to approximately one-year-old.
+The juvenile conch live in a natural sandy habitat and feed on the algal substrate supplemented with conch feed.
+The pens are designed to exclude predators such as stingrays, porcupine fish, and turtles.
+There are 200 pens, which hold an inventory of 1 million conch.

-Since Turks and Caicos is a natural habitat for conch, once they are old enough, they are placed in pens in the water.
+Since Turks and Caicos is a natural habitat for conch, they are placed in pens in the water once they are old enough.
 Here, they naturally mate so that they can harvest the eggs.

 Since conch is endangered, they are even putting some of the conch back into the wild to encourage the natural population.

-The tour itself is fairly short – only about 30 minutes – but it’s packed with information and definitely a unique experience since it’s the only one in the world.
+The tour itself is relatively short – only about 30 minutes – but it’s packed with information and a unique experience since it’s the only one in the world.

 Pro Tips for Visiting the Caicos Conch Farm:

-- If you want to buy conch shells that don’t have holes in them, the farm is a great spot to do it.
-They have a method of harvesting conch that doesn’t require them to break the shell, like the fisherman do.
+- If you want to buy conch shells that don’t have holes, the farm is a great spot to do it.
+They have a method of harvesting conch that doesn’t require them to break the shell, as the fishermen do.